golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 ## 5. Preview Your HPGL File

 If desired, it is possible to test-preview your HPGL file using [ShareCad.org](https://sharecad.org/).
 Just drag the HPGL file into the ShareCad browser window.
+The purpose of this might be to check that the conversion from SVG to HPGL was successful.

 ![sharecad_hpgl_preview.png](images/sharecad_hpgl_preview.png)